ehrlich89/forensics/README.md

 - Sending advertising messages of arbitrary data.

 #### Scanning
-- The beacon scanner supports different types of message formats:
+- Scanning beacon messages of different formats:
     - iBeacon message: Apple's standardized iBeacon format for BLE advertising.
     - Eddystone UID message: One of Google's standardized BLE beacon profile which consists of a 10-byte namespace UID and a 6-byte instance identifier.
     - Eddystone URL message: Another Eddystone beacon format which contains a URL.